Content Creators

 // modify its playing value

-audioSource.playing = true
+audioSource.playing = false

 }